ascr0b/PCWT/README.md

 ## Install from sources

-NOTE: Change the paths for amass, findomain, nmap and masscan in `config.py` before running commands.
+NOTE 1: Change the paths for amass, findomain, nmap and masscan in `config.py` before running commands.
+NOTE 2: The app must be started as root if you want masscan to work.

 ```
 apt install python3 python-venv python3-pip